Thorbur/xkcd-wiki-pwgen/README.md

 To view the password generator follow this link:
 http://htmlpreview.github.io/?https://github.com/Thorbur/xkcd-wiki-pwgen/blob/master/xkcd-wiki-pwgen.html

+NOTICE:
+I found another great project on github that is doing the same https://github.com/RobertZenz/Bivalvia/blob/master/Tools/genPassWiki.sh
+Kudos!
+However, because this implementation uses only HTML and JavaScript, it is platform independent and has less requirements.

 TODO:
 - wikipedia site selection
 - fix word separation for some cases (I think issue is caused by tables)